 Transfer steaks to platter and allow to rest before serving.

-While steaks are resting, pour a compound butter over it like my bacon butter or try a 1/4 cup butter and add 1 tsp of tarragon, sage, thyme OR 1 tablespoon minced garlic.
+While steaks are resting, pour a compound butter over it like my bacon butter or try a ¼ cup butter and add one teaspoon of tarragon, sage, thyme OR one tablespoon minced garlic.

 Add a pat or two of butter to these easy broiled steaks and allow it to melt on top of each one.
 All I can say is yum!